Documentation

 Jenkins solution pages highlight specific use cases for Jenkins users.
 Those solutions include SCM provider solutions (GitHub, Bitbucket), programming language solutions (Python, Ruby, C/C++, Java, and PHP), and execution environment solutions (Pipeline, Docker, Embedded, and Android).
 An excellent opening page has been provided by Zbynek Konecny.
 Additional use cases and user stories are being collected by Alyssa Tong.

-The appearance and navigation of those solution pages needs improvement.
-The existing pages should be revisited and improved so that users of specific solutions can find what they need on jenkins.io.
-This project is tracked in the WEBSITE-742 EPIC.
+The appearance and navigation of those solution pages has been improved since originally starting this project.
+The existing pages have been revisited and improved so that users of specific solutions can find what they need on jenkins.io.
+This project was tracked in the WEBSITE-742 EPIC.

 Documentation Reviews